ste316/calcWalletValue/README.md

             * [FASTER] CoinMarketCap it's free too and you need to [sign in](https://pro.coinmarketcap.com/login/) and get an api key

-            CoinGecko is slower but you don't have to create any account or fill your information anywhere, yet more privacy CoinMarketCap is lightning faster but you have less privacy.
+            CoinGecko is slower but you don't have to create any account or fill your information anywhere, yet more privacy

 2. Usage:
     There are 2 main group of command, to produce data and to analyse data